reactjs/react.dev/content/tutorial/tutorial.md

 5. When someone wins, highlight the three squares that caused the win.
 6. When no one wins, display a message about the result being a draw.

-Throughout this tutorial, we touched on React concepts including elements, components, props, and state.
+Throughout this tutorial, we touched several React concepts including elements, components, props, and state.
 For a more detailed explanation of each of these topics, check out [the rest of the documentation](/docs/hello-world.html).
 To learn more about defining components, check out the [`React.Component` API reference](/docs/react-component.html).